flutter/flutter/packages/flutter_tools/templates/module/README.md

 Written to `.android/` or `android/`.

 Mixin for adding Gradle boilerplate to Android projects.
-The `build.gradle` file is a template file so that it is created, not copied, on instantiation.
-That way, its timestamp reflects template instantiation time.

 #### host_app_common